 Encouraging your children to eat healthy and get at least 60 minutes of physical activity each day is critical.
 Focusing on good health rather than emphasizing weight or banning certain foods can teach your kids to have a positive outlook when it comes to making healthy choices.
 Setting an example by choosing nutritious foods, exercising, and maintaining your own weight can also help your children stay at or achieve a healthy weight.

-For more information on how you can help your child receive a healthy start in life, visit the Children’s Hospital of Pittsburgh of UPMC website or call 412-692-5325.
-For additional information to help manage your child’s weight, please visit the Weight Management and Wellness Center page.
+For more information on how you can help your child receive a healthy start in life, visit the UPMC Children’s Hospital of Pittsburgh website or call 412-692-5325.
+For additional information to help manage your child’s weight, please visit the Endocrine Wellness page.